john1234brown/johnnykins-blackbox/README.md

 const { pObby } = require('johnnykins-blackbox');
 // File, Time Interval For Internal Server, Time Interval For Parent, Using Env File? const merrr = new pObby('./index.js', 30000, 60000, true);
+// For authentication server or regular server which may need live session time so 5 minute window! const RealLifeExample = new pObby('./index.js', 300000, 600000, true);
 ```

 ### Credits